Meet the diverse and dedicated staff of the National Equity Project.

 Colm has extensive experience coaching principals, district leaders, leadership teams, and Professional Learning Communities to improve instruction and support the development of effective learning partnerships with historically underserved students.
 Together with Mark Salinas, Colm co-leads our Center for Equity Leadership, which offers professional development services, networking and community events, and our Leading for Equity Fellowship program – all in service of building equity-focused leadership at multiple levels.
 Prior to joining the National Equity Project in 2004, Colm worked as a Fellow Advisor for the New York City Teaching Fellows, developing curricula for the Fellows program, teaching a graduate course on curriculum and instruction, and coaching new teachers.
 In addition to teaching pre-school children in Head Start programs, Colm taught English and Core Humanities at Satellite High School in New York City.
 Colm received his B.A. from Carleton College and his M.A. in English Education from New York University.

-Dana Fitchett, Events & Marketing Associate
+Dana Fitchett, Events Manager

 dfitchett (at) nationalequityproject.org

 Dana recently moved to the Bay after having been born and raised in the Boston area, and returning to Boston after attending college in New York.
 Prior to landing at NEP, she worked with Oakland’s Family Independence Initiative and also with multiple education and social justice organizations in Boston, including the Boston Compact, the Wheelock College Aspire Institute, and the Steppingstone Foundation.
 Most of her work has focused on justice in schools, transformative family engagement, and support and retention of teachers of color.
 In addition to her innate passion for justice, Dana has an insatiable appetite for dance, music, and art; she teaches Afro-Modern House Dance classes in Oakland and sustains projects in dance and visual art, which often also intersect with justice work.
 She holds an A.B. in Urban Studies from Vassar College and a certificate in Nonprofit Management and Leadership from Tufts University’s Institute for Nonprofit Management and Leadership.
+Dana is currently pursuing her M.F.A. from Godard College.

 Heidi Gill, Senior Associate